Small Cell Lung Cancer FAQs

 Exploring Treatment Options

-“I was diagnosed in 2014 and at that time it was just the beginning of treatment for small cell,” said Nina, a seven-year SCLC survivor.
-“And things have changed so much that you get to see all these new treatments coming out.
-There's so much happening now for small cell, that it's really an exciting thing.”
-For patients with limited-stage SCLC, treatment with chemotherapy – alone or combined with radiation – is often the recommended course of action.
+For patients with limited-stage SCLC, treatment with chemotherapy - alone or combined with radiation - is often the recommended course of action.
 For patients with extensive-stage SCLC, combination chemotherapy with or without an immunotherapy may be used.8 While many will experience periods of remission, it is important to be aware that the cancer may still return.3 There are also a number of clinical trials underway to explore potential treatment options.9,10 Patients can talk to their healthcare providers to learn more about whether they are eligible to participate.
-“I wish somebody would've told me then how much research matters and that the envelope could be pushed to where we are today,” Montessa described about what she’s seen in the 14 years since her initial diagnosis.
-“And as in the next few years, I'm certain that we'll turn on the TV and see all of these advancements for small cell lung cancer research.
-We're right on the cusp and I've been blessed enough to see all of these advancements for small cell lung cancer since 2006.”

 Find out more about small cell lung cancer treatment options